0xyd/SocialAuthDjangoTutorial/README.md

 After we finish the basic sign in mechanisms in those three platforms, the next step is to learn how to get users' profile image from social networks as their profile image in our web services.

+## Outlines:

+* First Chapter: <br> Install the Python Social Auth and Finish the Configurations.
+* Second Chapter: <br> A Facebook App
+* Third Chapter: <br> A Twiiter App

-## First Step: Install the Python Social Auth
+## First Chapter: Install the Python Social Auth and Finish the Configurations.

 ### 1. Install From pypi: